codesapienbe/meeting-notes/README.md

 - Runs three parallel threads for recording, transcription and display
 - Silent operation with no progress indicators

-# Whisper Voice Typing
+# Meeting Notes

-Voice typing and transcription application using Whisper.
+Meeting transcription and summarization application using Whisper.

 ## Setup